Welcome to Orientation. And welcome to my Libguide (that`s short for Library-Guide)!

-Welcome to UL!
-I am the library support to all 1ST Year students.
-The library is where you will access all the resources you need for your course.
-When you think of libraries, you probably just think of books and we have a collection of over 350,000 printed books in the building.
-But we also provide you with access to much more.
-The electronic library, which you can access from your home, contains 450,000 electronic books and 60,000 academic journals.
+That`s where the library comes in – here you will have access to all the resources you need for your course.
+We have over 350,000 printed books in the building.
+The electronic library, which you can access from anywhere, contains 450,000 electronic books and 60,000 academic journals - you need to log into your Library Account to access online resources.

 Your lecturer has told you to include scholarly sources in your assignment.
 How do you do this?